ashleyaalbert/BlackJack/README.md

 ## 3rd Party Libraries
-We did not user any 3rd Party Libraries in this project besides JavaFX.
+We did not use any 3rd Party Libraries in this project besides JavaFX.
 JavaFX is at version 17 and the link is https://openjfx.io/.

 ## How to run it
 Open the terminal and find where you are comfortable copying files into.
 You then type in the following command: